 Want to read more?

-The four community energy companies seeking to develop renewables on their common grazings on Lewis have responded to last week’s announcement that Stornoway windfarm was unsuccessful in the 2019 CfD auction.
+The four community energy companies seeking to develop renewables on their common grazings on Lewis have responded to last week’s announcement Stornoway windfarm was unsuccessful in the 2019 Contracts for Difference (CfD) auction.

 Rhoda Mackenzie made the statement on behalf of Sandwick North, Sandwick East, Melbost Branahuie and Aignish Community Energy companies, calling for ‘a new approach’ in developing renewables on the Isle of Lewis – one that puts community energy at its heart.